 Best Buy’s @15 Scholarship Program is awarding $1,500 in scholarship money to 1,000 students living in the United States and Puerto Rico.
 Students who will be entering college in the fall after graduating from high school will be eligible for this scholarship.
 Students should demonstrate excellent academic achievements, volunteer efforts and work experience.
 Best Buy wants to help you to prepare for a brighter future by awarding you money for college tuition.

 Golden Key believes in rewarding its members for their academic, leadership and service excellence.
-To this end, the Society offers more than $600,000 in member-only scholarships.
+To this end, the Society offers more than $1,000,000 in member-only scholarships each year.
 Golden Key’s scholarships and awards are administered by Golden Key headquarters annually and require a formal application.
 Each scholarship has a unique submission deadline and application process.

 10. Academic-Year Ambassadorial Scholarship